The log function

 Domain and range:

-The domain of the exp function is all real numbers and the range is
+The domain of the exponential function is all real numbers and the range is

 all positive real numbers.